d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 You might have noticed that expressing our model through Gluon requires comparatively few lines of code.
-We didn't have to individually allocate parameters, define our loss function, or implement stochastic gradient descent.
+We did not have to individually allocate parameters, define our loss function, or implement stochastic gradient descent.
 Once we start working with much more complex models, Gluon's advantages will grow considerably.